Dr. Vibhuti Rana, PhD says... This article which elucidates the ill effects of excessive dairy consumption is medically correct.

-Cows are very similar as a mother cow only produces milk after the birth of her calf.
+Cows are very similar.
+A mother cow only produces milk after the birth of her calf.
 That calf will go from 90 pounds to 1000 pounds or more over the course of 2 years.
 That's 11 times its birth weight!
-An astounding amount of weight by anyone's standards.
+An astounding amount of weight by anyone's standards!
 In order to do that this milk has to be designed with tons of sugar and fat.
-Sugar that feeds Candida yeast and packs on the pounds.
+Sugars that feed the Candida yeast and pack on the pounds.

-There is another difference between human milk and cows milk.
+There is another difference between human milk and cows’ milk.
 Human milk, first and foremost, is designed to provide for the growth of the brain before body size.
-Cows milk is not, it is designed to make the animal get big as fast as possible.
+Cow’s milk is not, it is designed to make the calf get bigger in size as fast as possible.

 All animals need the lactase enzyme in order to digest lactose, which is the sugar found in milk.
 Humans lose 90 to 95% of this enzyme between the ages of 18 months to 4 years.
-The lack of this enzyme and the extremely acidic nature of pasteurized milk encourages the growth of bacteria, mostly bad, in our intestines.
-This bad bacteria weakens the good bacteria and contributes to yeast infections and reduced immune function.
+The lack of this enzyme and the extremely acidic nature of pasteurized milk encourage the growth of bacteria, mostly bad, in our intestines.
+These bad bacteria weaken the good bacteria and contribute to yeast infections and reduced immune function.

-During pasteurization the milk is heated to 150 degrees for 30 minutes then the temperature is reduced to 55.
-This process destroys the enzymes that would allow you to digest the calcium found in the milk or cheese.
+During pasteurization the milk is heated to 150°F for 30 minutes then the temperature is reduced to 55°F. This process destroys the enzymes that would allow you to digest the calcium found in the milk or cheese.
 So this calcium is no longer bioavailable.
-It destroys the minerals, b12 and b6 vitamins, good bacteria and lactic acid that protect you from disease.
-It alters the cortisone factors that help combat allergies, makes the sugars indigestible, and turns the fats into toxic transfat substances.
+It destroys the minerals, B12 and B6 vitamins, good bacteria, and lactic acid that protect you from disease.
+It alters the cortisone factors that help combat allergies, makes the sugars indigestible, and turn the fats into toxic transfat substances.

 Butter however is made from the fat skimmed off the top of the milk or by churning fermented cream.
 It contains traces of lactose so most people will not have a problem digesting it.
 You can either use it or try coconut or olive oil as a substitute.

-Cheese is also low in lactose, sugar, so as a condiment it is not to bad.
+Cheese is also low in lactose, sugar, so as a condiment it is not too bad.
 If you look on the label you will typically see zero carbs and sugars.

-Milk, both raw and pasteurized does contain lactose and it has enough that it has been found to cause blood sugar spikes and the subsequent release of insulin.
+Milk, both raw and pasteurized, contains lactose in an amount that has been found to cause blood sugar spikes and the subsequent release of insulin.
 You cannot cut off all carbs on any diet because the red and white blood cells need some to function correctly.
 But, you do want to avoid these blood sugar spikes while you are on this diet.
-A typical glass of whole milk contains 10grams of sugar and totals 13grams of carbs, that is equivalent to 4 tsps of sugar.
+A typical glass of whole milk contains 10 grams of sugar and totals 13 grams of carbs, that is equivalent to 4 tsps of sugar.

 The standard excuse for daily dairy consumption is we need the calcium so we have strong bones.
 BS!
-Researchers at Yale, Harvard, Penn State, and the National Institutes of Health found no evidence of this concerning dairy consumption nor does it prevent osteoporosis.
+Researchers at Yale, Harvard, Penn State, and the National Institutes of Health found no evidence of this concerning dairy consumption!
+What’s more, drinking milk does not prevent osteoporosis either.
 Matter of fact....it causes it!

 The National Dairy Council itself revealed that the highly acidic altered proteins of dairy foods actually leach calcium from the body.
 Yale University looked at 34 studies done in 16 countries on osteoporosis rates.
 They found that countries that consume the most meat and dairy have the highest rates of osteoporosis.
 Another study found that 40 million women have osteoporosis and only 250,000 women that live in Africa have the disease.
 Matter of fact, of the 40 tribes that live in Kenya and Tanzania, only one, the Maasai have osteoporosis.
 The Maasai as it turns out are a cattle owning and dairy consuming tribe, the rest aren't.
 The Maasai are also nomads living in make shift grass huts with no modern conveniences, so they are consuming their dairy foods raw.

 However, our sedentary lifestyles contribute to osteoporosis.
 Bone is like muscle; it grows and becomes stronger when you perform weight bearing exercise on a regular basis.
-So lifting weights as a part of any exercise regimen will decrease your chances of developing osteoporosis.
+So, tip of the day- lifting weights as a part of any exercise regimen will decrease your chances of developing osteoporosis!

 You also get much higher levels of calcium and other minerals from fruits and vegetables.
 Consuming high amounts of dairy actually blocks iron absorption contributing to iron deficiency in women not to mention the calcium leaching effect on the bones.
 If you're concerned about getting enough calcium consider eating high calcium foods.
 High calcium foods are kale, collard greens, mustard greens, cabbage, kelp, seaweed, watercress, chickpeas, broccoli, red beans, sesame seeds and raw nuts.